priyankamande/task-tracker-react/README.md

 # Task Tracker App

-This project includes the react ui as well as JSON-server for mock backend.
+This project includes the react UI as well as JSON-server for mock backend.

 ### Install dependencies